rohit-jamuar/Simple-DB/README.md

 8. END

 ## Run
-`python simple_database.py <file_name>`

-- The *file\_name* should have commands listed one per line.
+1. `python simple_database.py`, or
+2. If you have a list of commands written in a file: `cat file_name | python simple_database.py`

+- The database interactions happen over command-line.
-- Execution will read file's contents on a per-line basis and  output the result to STDOUT.
+- Database driver will read contents on a per-line basis andoutput the result to STDOUT.
-- It is assumed that all dB interactions end with a __END__ command.
+- It is assumed that all dB interactions conclude with a __END__ command.